-For the 24 month period 2003 and 2004, the national age standardised participation rate for Indigenous women aged 50-69 years (37.7 per cent) was markedly lower than the national rate for all females in that age group (55.4 per cent), although this may be influenced by problems with the identification of Indigenous status.
-For the same 24 month period and age group, the national participation rate for NESB women (45.8 per cent) was also lower than that of the national total female population, as was that of women living in rural and remote areas (45.9 per cent) (table 11.1).
+The national age standardised participation rate for Indigenous women aged 50-69 years has tended to increase in recent years, but remains below the non-Indigenous participation rate in that age group, although this may be influenced by problems with the identification of Indigenous status (table 11A.2).
+For the same 24 month period and age group, the national participation rate for NESB women (42.7 per cent) was also lower than that of the national total female population, as was that of women living in rural and remote areas (50.5 per cent) (table 11.1).
 Care needs to be taken when comparing data across jurisdictions, given differences in the collection of data by Indigenous, NESB, and rural and remote status across jurisdictions.